-UK inheritance tax (IHT) is a tax charged a UK domicile's estate when they die.
+UK inheritance tax (IHT) is a tax charged on your worldwide estate when you die if you are UK domiciled, or on certain assets you have in the UK if you are non-UK domiciled.
 It can also apply to certain gifts you might have made during your lifetime.
-Exactly who will be liable for IHT is a complicated matter but, in very general terms, it will apply to those living in the UK at the time of death, and some who have previously lived in the UK.
+Exactly who will be liable for IHT is a complicated matter but, in very general terms, it will apply to individuals who are UK domiciled whether living or not in the UK at the time of death, and some individuals who have previously lived in the UK and became deemed domiciled.

 Your estate is basically everything you own in your name or your share of everything you own jointly.
 It includes your main property, any additional property, cars, boats, life assurance policies, any investments, any personal effects such as jewellery, any assets held in trust which you can benefit from, and any gifts made where you keep back some benefit (gifts with reservation).